buffalojoec/solana/svm/doc/spec.md

         - a Hash of the message
         - a boolean flag `is_simple_vote_tx` -- explain
         - a vector of `Signature`  -- explain which signatures are in this vector
+    - `feature_set: &FeatureSet` The current runtime feature set, used to determine conditional feature-gated SVM functionality to enable based on the cluster's feature set.
     - `check_results` is a mutable slice of `TransactionCheckResult`
     - `error_counters` is a mutable reference to `TransactionErrorMetrics`
     - `recording_config` is a value of `ExecutionRecordingConfig` configuration parameters